Sentence function: Declarative

-The declarative sentence is the most common kind of sentence in language, in most situations, and in a way can be considered the default function of a sentence.
-What this means essentially is that when a language modifies a sentence in order to form a question or give a command, the base form will always be the declarative.
-In its most basic sense, a declarative states an idea (either objectively or subjectively on the part of the speaker; and may be either true or false) for the sheer purpose of transferring information.
+The declarative sentence is the most common kind of sentence, and can be considered the default form: when a language forms a question or a command, it will be a modification of the declarative.
+A declarative states an idea (either objectively or subjectively on the part of the speaker; and may be either true or false) for the purpose of transferring information.
 In writing, a statement will end with a period.